 A lab technician examines the urine's appearance.
 Urine is typically clear.
-Cloudiness or an unusual odor may indicate a problem, such as an infection.
+Cloudiness or an unusual odor can indicate a problem, such as an infection.
 Protein in urine can make it appear foamy.

-Blood in the urine may make it look red or brown.
+Blood in the urine can make it look red or brown.
 Urine color can be influenced by what you've just eaten or by certain drugs you're taking.
-For example, beets or rhubarb may add a red tint to your urine.
+For example, beets or rhubarb might tint your urine red.

-A dipstick — a thin, plastic stick with strips of chemicals on it — is placed in the urine to detect abnormalities.
-The chemical strips change color if certain substances are present or if their levels are above normal.
+A dipstick — a thin, plastic stick with strips of chemicals on it — is placed in the urine.
+The chemical strips change color if certain substances are present or if their levels are above typical levels.
 A dipstick test checks for:

 - Acidity (pH).
 The pH level indicates the amount of acid in urine.
-Abnormal pH levels may indicate a kidney or urinary tract disorder.
+The pH level might indicate a kidney or urinary tract disorder.

 - Concentration.
-A measure of concentration, or specific gravity, shows how concentrated particles are in your urine.
+A measure of concentration shows how concentrated the particles are in your urine.
 A higher than normal concentration often is a result of not drinking enough fluids.

 - Protein.
-Low levels of protein in urine are normal.
-Small increases in protein in urine usually aren't a cause for concern, but larger amounts may indicate a kidney problem.
+Low levels of protein in urine are typical.
+Small increases in protein in urine usually aren't a cause for concern, but larger amounts might indicate a kidney problem.

 - Sugar.
-Normally the amount of sugar (glucose) in urine is too low to be detected.
+The amount of sugar (glucose) in urine is typically too low to be detected.
 Any detection of sugar on this test usually calls for follow-up testing for diabetes.

 - Ketones.
 As with sugar, any amount of ketones detected in your urine could be a sign of diabetes and requires follow-up testing.

 - Bilirubin.
 Bilirubin is a product of red blood cell breakdown.
-Normally, bilirubin is carried in the blood and passes into your liver, where it's removed and becomes part of bile.
-Bilirubin in your urine may indicate liver damage or disease.
+Usually, bilirubin is carried in the blood and passes into your liver, where it's removed and becomes part of bile.
+Bilirubin in your urine might indicate liver damage or disease.

-- White blood cells (leukocytes) may be a sign of an infection.
+- White blood cells (leukocytes) might be a sign of an infection.

-- Red blood cells (erythrocytes) may be a sign of kidney disease, a blood disorder or another underlying medical condition, such as bladder cancer.
+- Red blood cells (erythrocytes) might be a sign of kidney disease, a blood disorder or another underlying medical condition, such as bladder cancer.

-- Bacteria or yeasts may indicate an infection.
+- Bacteria, yeast or parasites can indicate an infection.

-- Casts — tube-shaped proteins — may form as a result of kidney disorders.
+- Casts — tube-shaped proteins — can be a result of kidney disorders.

-- Crystals that form from chemicals in urine may be a sign of kidney stones.
+- Crystals that form from chemicals in urine might be a sign of kidney stones.

 A urinalysis alone usually doesn't provide a definite diagnosis.
-Depending on the reason your doctor recommended this test, you might need follow-up for unusual results.
+Depending on the reason your provider recommended this test, you might need follow-up for unusual results.
 Evaluation of the urinalysis results with other tests can help your provider determine next steps.

-For specifics about what your urinalysis results mean, talk with your doctor.
+For specifics about what your urinalysis results mean, talk with your health care provider.